PilotgamerGuy/PilotgamerGuy/README.md

 ### Hi there 👋

-I'm a full stack Java developer with a passion for gaming.
+I'm a full stack beginner Java and Kotlin developer with a passion for gaming.

 - 🔭 I’m currently working on building a welcoming community with my Minecraft server [MCI Foundation](https://github.com/MCI-Foundation)
 - 🌱 I’m currently learning advanced Java syntax